 Do you often buy things on Craigslist to resell for more?
 If so, when someone asks why you are buying the item, do you tell the truth?
 Some people get angry when you say that you’re going to resell and try to raise the price.

 How far are you willing to go to deliver a machine?
-If someone is say 30 – 40 miles away or even farther, do you tell them it is too far?
+If someone says 30 – 40 miles away or even farther, do you tell them it is too far?

 Make and model of the machine, how old it is, cosmetic condition, symptoms of what might be wrong with it, how far away the machines are to pick up, whether it’s just a single machine or a set etc. I go over each of these in depth in the ApplianceSchool.com training as well as typical prices I am willing to pay for these machines and how much they sell for.
 Another variable is how much you need to hustle at the time, how much inventory you have etc.